Modifying cooperative decay via disorder in atom arrays: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Oriol Rubies-Bigorda, Hanzhen Ma, and Yidan Wang for fruitful discussions.
 We also thank Harvard University's FAS Research Computing for numerical resources.
-NOG acknowledges support from the Purcell and Generation Q G2 fellowships; SO is supported by a postdoctoral fellowship of the Max Planck Harvard Research Center for Quantum Optics.
-SFY acknowledges NSF via PHY-2207972 and the CUA PFC and AFOSR.
+N.O.G. acknowledges support from the Harvard Purcell and Generation Q G2 fellowships; S.O. is supported by a postdoctoral fellowship of the Max Planck Harvard Research Center for Quantum Optics.
+S.F.Y. acknowledges NSF via PHY-2207972 and the CUA PFC and AFOSR via Grant No. FA9550-19-1-0233.